Steven Clarke (gridiron football)

-Steven Clarke (born April 19, 1991) is a Canadian football defensive back who is currently a free agent.
-He formerly attended the Vanderbilt University where he played college football for the Vanderbilt Commodores.
+Steven Clarke (born April 19, 1991) is an American former professional football defensive back.
+He attended the Vanderbilt University where he played college football for the Vanderbilt Commodores.
+In 2023, Clarke pleaded guilty to sexual exploitation of a minor, for which he was sentenced to 21 months in jail.

-Early career
+Early life

 Clarke played high school football for Boyd H. Anderson High School, where he was a defensive back, wide receiver, and running back.
 He was captain of the team in his final two years, and received All-State and All-County honorable mentions in his final year at Boyd Anderson.
 As a senior, he recorded 87 tackles, two sacks, and four interceptions as a defensive back, adding four touchdowns on the offense.
 From 2010 to 2013, Clarke played for the Vanderbilt Commodores as a cornerback and kick returner.
 He also briefly practiced as a running back in 2010.
 Appearing in 49 games, he recorded 61 solo tackles and an interception during his four years with the Commodores.

 Professional career

 Miami Dolphins

-Clarke went undrafted in the 2014 NFL Draft and was later signed by the Miami Dolphins as a free agent.
+Clarke went undrafted in the 2014 NFL draft and was later signed by the Miami Dolphins as a free agent.
 He played in three preseason games with the Dolphins, but was released from the team on August 26 before the start of the regular season.

-BC Lions
+BC Lions (first stint)

 The BC Lions signed Clarke in September 2014 to their practice roster.
 He made his CFL debut against the Ottawa Redblacks on October 11, 2014, recording three special teams tackles.
 He went on to play one more game for the Lions in his rookie season.
 After beginning the 2015 season on the injured list, Clarke started his first game in Week 3 against the Saskatchewan Roughriders following an injury to Ryan Phillips, where he recorded three tackles and a sack.
 He started 15 games that year, while playing in 16, recording 48 tackles and one interception.